Discover more from NandoJourneyman’s Mind

 You may want to ask for help, get a coach, take a test.
 Whatever you do…

 Find Out Why.
 Your Life Depends On It.
-Success Depends On It.
+Your Happiness Depends On It.

 There’s something about having the clarity of what it is that you want that makes choices easier.
 There’s something about life that sends the right opportunities your way when it knows you're ready for them.
 And there’s something scary about it, because deep down inside, you know your life is about to change, and change is always scary.